unahouExosite/docs/portals/README.md

 }
 ```

+* `"activated"` indicates whether a user is activated in the domain or not.
 * `"email"` is the user's email address
 * `"fullName"` is a string of fewer than 256 characters
 * `"groups"` is an array of identifiers for groups of which the user is a member